 We humans have always used our hands to create the world around us.
 Until now.
-Today we have gone from being practitioners to theorists, from being producers to consumers.
+These days, we’ve gone from being practitioners to theorists, from being producers to consumers.
 What happens to us when we no longer use our hands?
 What happens to society?
-This is the story of building a small, but absolutely necessary house on your own and feeling an intense joy of doing it by yourself.
+This is the story of building a small – but absolutely necessary – building on your own and feeling an intense joy of doing it by yourself.